+44 (0)20 7822 1200

 - Briefed (as third junior) in the preparation of a €25 million international commercial arbitration for final hearing.

-Lucas accepts instructions to advise and act in a range of matters concerning art and cultural property, including:
+Lucas acts in a range of matters concerning art, luxury assets, and cultural property, including:

 In early 2016 Lucas was seconded to the Restitution Department of Sotheby’s, which identifies and deals with potential claims to artworks looted by the Nazis during the Third Reich.